d1mnewz/interviews/README.md

 # Brief
 At some point of my professional career, I've been through an endless path of interviews.
-There were some weeks when I had 4-6 interviews scheduled and that was not the limit I believe.
+There were some weeks when I had 4-6 offline interviews scheduled and that was not the limit I believe.
 There were some exceptions, but mostly they were quite standard: 15 minutes HR interview/selling the company to you, ~1h of technical interview (what is the difference between abstract class and an interface questions for an hour), your questions to the company and that's it.
 You get an offer, decline it and go for the next one.

 # My vision on interviews and why you should take those chances
-  TODO
+  I see technical interviews as an opportunity to improve my knowledge of the platform, engineering in general, market etc.
+  If there were some questions I didn't know, then it was a good interview.
+Now I know where my gaps are.
+I know what to learn next.

+  Attending each interview is stressful.
+Don't be scared - it's also stressful for an interviewer.
+What you need to remember is to keep balance and the fact that an interviewer is not the smartest person in the room.
+You can't be sure he asks you the right questions.
+You can't be sure he explains you the right answers.
+But excellence is achieved only with practice - having that in mind you can also start your interviews-journey.
+You should practice to feel yourself always comfortable and confident during the interviews.

 # So, what is that?
 I decided to arrange a list of fancy questions I've been asked during the interviews I had.
 They might be useful for you.